Data Informed Residual Reinforcement Learning for High-Dimensional Robotic Tracking Control: Data Informed Incremental Subsystem

-Then, with a sufficiently high sampling rate \footnote{The so-called sufficiently high sampling rate, which is a prerequisite for estimating the unknown $h_i$ by reusing past measurements of states and control inputs, can be chosen as the value that is larger than $30$ times the system bandwidth \cite{jin2009practical,franklin1998digital}.}, by utilising the TDE technique \cite{hsia1990robot, youcef1992input, li2021model}, the unknown $h_i$ in \eqref{incrmental system 1} could be estimated by time-delayed signals as
+Then, with a sufficiently high sampling rate \footnote{The so-called sufficiently high sampling rate, which is a prerequisite for estimating the unknown $h_i$ by reusing past measurements of states and control inputs, can be chosen as the value that is larger than $30$ times the system bandwidth \cite{li2021model}.} \cite{youcef1992input,li2021model}, we estimate the unknown $h_i$ as